Skip to main content

 More information on educational records is available through the University Registrar.

-If you receive a penalty of Failure in the Course, your official transcript will show an F for the final course grade during the semester in which the course was taken.
-If you receive a penalty of Suspenson, your transcript will show an F as described above; a temporary notation is also placed on the student's internal recrod in YES for the period of the suspension.
+If you receive a sanction of Failure in the Course, your official transcript will show an F for the final course grade during the semester in which the course was taken.
+If you receive a penalty of Suspenson, your transcript will show an F as described above; a temporary notation is also placed on the student's academic record for the period of the suspension.
 No notation of an Honor Council case will appear on your official transcript, except in the event of an Expulsion.
 Expulsion results in a permanent notation on the official transcript.

 More information on educational records is available through the University Registrar.